PLEASE READ THE INFORMATION BELOW BEFORE ASKING FOR ASSISTANCE. YOUR QUESTION MAY WELL BE ANSWERED HERE.

 This is the message that appears when a department has set aside a specific number of seats for students who have certain program or faculty restrictions (i.e. 3rd year standing; non-BA; chemistry majors, etc.).
 YOU SHOULD TRY TO REGISTER FOR THE SECTION – YOU MAY BE PERMITTED TO REGISTER.
 If you are denied access to this section, please accept that you do not meet the course restrictions.
 Register onto the waitlist for the course and you may be assigned a seat in the course if one becomes available.
 Do NOT continuously contact members of the Department over this situation.

 There is a very high demand for these key courses in both the Chemistry and Biochemistry programs.
-There is an absolute limit to the capacity of these courses which is laboratory related.
+There is an absolute limit to the capacity of these courses.
 We will place the maximum number of students that we possibly can.
 It is not appropriate that students whose average was non-competitive for placement in these courses last year may now do so simply because they are a year older.
 Other students must contact the department regarding a possible program change and will be considered for manual placement when their average matches that of the current group of incoming second-year students.
 If you are unable to obtain these critical courses after two registration cycles it is strongly advised that you discuss alternate programs with an advisor in the Science Student Centre.